yorickpeterse/zen-cms/ROADMAP.md

 * Liquid tags work when caching is enabled.
 * Compatibility with 1.9 and 1.9.1. (?)
+* A working (although probably rough) plugin system to extend the inner parts of Zen.
+An example of a plugin would be something that allows the use of Akismet for comments rather than Defensio.

 ### 0.2 - March 2011